Skip to content

 • The GR1 26L ($397) is a travel pack, a laptop bag, and a ruck - three roles in one shell.
 Less specialized, more versatile.

 • Same 1000D Cordura, same lifetime SCARS warranty, same USA build.
-The question is what you want the pack to DO, not which is better-made.
+The decision is training specificity vs daily versatility.

 Our Picks at a Glance